VRCFury/VRCFury/README.md

 ### Visemes using Animation Clips

-This feature is in very early testing.
-If you provide a folder name in the Viseme field (relative to your fx controller path), and fill it with animation clips named `Viseme-??` (where ?? is the oculus viseme code), VRC Fury will build a layer to use these animations as visemes.
+This feature is in very very early alpha testing.
+Fill a folder with animation clips named `Viseme-??` (where ?? is the oculus viseme code), then drop one of those animations into the VRCFury `Advanced Visemes` field.
+VRC Fury will build a layer to use these animations as visemes.

 Benefits: